 The FLSA (Fair Labor Standards Act) defines overtime as the hours worked above a stipulated threshold, which is 40 hours each workweek.
 FLSA uses a different overtime threshold for certain jobs.

 For some jobs, ‘overtime’ may be used differently, indicating the work duties performed outside of an employee’s regular schedule.
 Employers are free to define ‘overtime’ however they wish, provided that the actual overtime pay is not less than FLSA’s minimum requirements.
-Employers may also adjust work schedules for the workweek to avoid employees from working overtime (under the FLSA standards).
-FLSA’s overtime rules do not come into force until employees’ total work hours exceed 40 hours for a week.
+Employers may also adjust work schedules for the workweek to avoid employees from working over their normal hours (under the FLSA standards).
+FLSA’s rules do not come into force until employees’ total work hours exceed 40 hours for a week.

 Employees are required to be paid over their regular rate of pay after working more than 40 hours in one workweek.
 This amount should be at least one and one-half times the employees’ normal pay rate.
 Employers can pay overtime at a higher rate or even for 35 hours of work a week.
 The minimum is 1.5 times regular pay and 40 hours a week.